Mickey42302/JavaEditionDevTools/README.md

 F3 + W = WireFrame

+This mod also restores key binds that were removed from the game with small improvements.
+These can also be listed using the F3 + F7 key bind.

+F3 + R = Cycle render distance (shift to invert, alt to reset)

 ## Debug Renderers

 To make the debug renderers user-friendly, I added a menu that can be opened using F3 + F6.
 To toggle a debug renderer, click on the respective button.
-I've also made the "/warden_spawn_tracker" command user-friendly by adding the missing translation strings.

 ## Test Worlds